Andreu Jacob: Biography

 Andreu took the 1st place in the 75th Composer's Festival Círculo de Bellas Artes in Madrid.
 He studied carpentry in Barcelona and architectural acoustics in France.
 In 1990 he published his first work.
-At the age of 23 he participated in an international jazz festival in Krakow, Poland and also in Zamosc.
+At the age of 23 he participated in an international jazz festival in Kraków, Poland and also in Zamość.

 In 1995 at age 24, Andreu got his first sponsorship from the international company Paiste, agreement expiring in 2007 after accepting the proposal to work with his new sponsor Zildjian.
-He has participated in jazz festivals.
-Jacob made numerous concerts in different cities - (New York, Berlín, Porto, Lisboa, London, Barcelona, Madrid etc.)
+He has participated in international jazz festivals. and performed in numerous concerts in many countries and cities – (New York City, Berlin, Porto, Lisbon, Norway, Sweden, London, Barcelona, Madrid etc.)

 Jacob has written music in projects for Thomas Dodd, Peter Gric, Gottfried Helnwein,.

 In 2012 he moved to Sweden to continue his work.
 A year later Andreu Jacob moved to Norway where he lives up to now.